KaygusuzAbdal/mitm-guard/README.md

 # MITM Guard

 A usefull ethical hacking tool to detect MITM attacks.
 You can use it in public areas that serve free wifi.
-The MITM Guard will confuse the attacker by sending fake ARP packets.
+The MITM Guard will confuse the attacker by sending fake HTTP Requests.

 ## Usage